thu-ml/tianshou/docs/index.rst

 If no error occurs, you have successfully installed Tianshou.

-Tianshou is still under development, you can also check out the documents in stable version through `tianshou.readthedocs.io/en/stable/ <https://tianshou.readthedocs.io/en/stable/>`_.
+Tianshou is still under development, you can also check out the documents in stable version through `tianshou.readthedocs.io/en/stable/ <https://tianshou.readthedocs.io/en/stable/>`_ and the develop version through `tianshou.readthedocs.io/en/dev/ <https://tianshou.readthedocs.io/en/dev/>`_.

 .. toctree::
    :maxdepth: 1